 Education: BA, Dartmouth College; MA, Harvard University; PhD, Harvard University

-Research Areas: Asceticism, Sufism, Monasticism, Syriac Christianity, Muslim-Christian Interaction, Scriptural Exegesis, Islamic Theology & Philosophy
+Research Areas: Asceticism, Sufism, Syriac Christianity, Monasticism, Muslim-Christian Interaction, Scriptural Exegesis

-John’s research examines Muslim and Christian writing on ascetic practice within the early Islamic world.
-John’s work in this field began at Harvard University, where he defended his doctoral dissertation in April 2019.
-His studies have also led him to archival research at mosque libraries in Istanbul and Fes, as well as at European manuscript libraries.
+John’s research examines Christian and Muslim writing on ascetic practice within the early Islamic world.
+His work in this field began at Harvard University, where he defended his doctoral dissertation in April 2019.
+John’s studies have also led him to archival research at mosque libraries in Cairo, Fes, and Istanbul, as well as at Western European manuscript libraries.